smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

 While the following sections go into more detail, they also provide more powerful means to model the matching behavior.
 However, with these operations it becomes more challenging to define the exact desired regular expression.
 In particular, patterns may be *admissible* and *inadmissible*.
 An *inadmissible* pattern has one ore more of the following properties.

-    * It matches an empty sequence.
-This would make the lexer accept on no input.
-The lexer would not proceed and stall on accepting nothing.
+    * It matches the zero-length lexeme.
+This would make the lexeme accept without consuming any further lexatom from  the input stream.
+The lexer would stall.

-    * It does not match anything.
-A pattern that never matches cannot be related to a reaction.
+    * There exists a state from where, it matches on arbitrary repetitions of any lexatom.
+If this state is reached the complete input stream would be consumed.

+A lexer containing an inadmissible pattern must be considered unstable.
+Its functioning cannot be guaranteed.

 Any pattern which is not *inadmissible* in the above sense is *admissible*.
 Any pattern that is not inadmissible is admissible.
 Whenever an inadmissible pattern is detected, an error is reported.
-However, even for admissible patterns there remains an issue with *sanity*.
-If a pattern contains a state that iterates on any lexatom to itself, then this state would eat anything until the end of input.
 As a shorthand to transform any pattern into a *sane* pattern the following command may be used.

 .. describe:: \\Sanitize{P}

      Sanitizes a pattern with regards to two issues.
 First, it removes acceptance of the zero-length lexeme.
 Second, it removes acceptance of tails of infinite length and arbirtrary lexatoms.
-Such patterns may indeed be produced by DFA algrebraic expressions--so this command helps to sanitize.

  The command line option ``--language dot`` allows to print state machine graphs.
 It is advisable to print graphs for the sanitized state machine in order to see whether it conforms the expectations.